microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

- - replicate@0.25.2
  - replicate@0.31.1

-These packages each contain the following license and notice below:
+This package contains the following license and notice below:

 Apache License
                            Version 2.0, January 2004